Skip to main content

 You can open an ARM online, over the phone, or in person.

 *APR=Annual Percentage Rate.
-The 7/1 ARM offers a fixed rate for the initial period of the loan and adjusts to a one-year ARM after that period.
-The interest rate and monthly payment may adjust annually based on the weekly average yield on United States Treasury securities adjusted to a constant maturity of 1 year (the index), plus a margin of 2.25 percentage points with a 2% annual change cap and a 6% life time cap with a floor rate of 3%.
-Payment Example: A $250,000 mortgage loan with $3,353.40 closing costs will be paid in 360 monthly installments.
-The payment would be $1,436.96 for the first 84 months.
-The interest rate may change on the seven-year anniversary date of the loan closing and then on that day every 12th month thereafter based on the one-year Constant Maturity Treasury (CMT).
-The maximum rate change per adjustment is 2% and the maximum lifetime interest rate change is 6%.
-The payment of $2,295.55 is the maximum loan payment amount.
+The 3/1, 5/1, and 7/1 ARM offers a fixed rate for the initial period of the loan and adjusts to a one-year ARM after that period.
+3/1 ARM Payment Example: A $250,000 mortgage loan with $3,353.40 closing costs will be paid in 360 monthly installments.
+The payment would be $1,381.51 for the first 36 months.
+5/1 ARM Payment Example: A $250,000 mortgage loan with $3,353.40 closing costs will be paid in 360 monthly installments.
+The payment would be $1,419.47 for the first 60 months.
+7/1 ARM Payment Example: A $250,000 mortgage loan with $3,353.40 closing costs will be paid in 360 monthly installments.
+The payment would be $1,458.93 for the first 84 months.
+The interest rate may change on the anniversary date of the loan closing and then on that day every 12th month thereafter based on the one-year Constant Maturity Treasury (CMT).
+The maximum rate change per adjustment is 2% and the maximum lifetime interest rate change is 6% with a floor rate of 3%.
+The payment example is the maximum loan payment amount.
 Payment examples do not include taxes and insurance premiums.
 Rates and terms are subject to change without notice.
 Subject to approval of application.
 Contact a Bridge mortgage loan officer for any applicable restrictions and further program details.
-Offer ends 9/30/25.
 Bridge Credit Union NMLS# 402575.
+Offer subject to change without notice.
 Federally Insured by the NCUA.
-Equal Housing Opportunity.